Archie9010/Photo/README.md

 Information Architecture

 * A multipage architecture was used to break up the large amount of information presented in the site.
-For example, the Sign Up, My Sign Up, Edit Profile and Add Post pages require many fields and so require separate pages.
+For example, the Sign In, My Profile, Edit Profile and Add Post pages require many fields and so require separate pages.
 * Infinite scrolling is a listing-page design approach which loads content continuously as the user scrolls down.
 It eliminates the need for pagination — breaking content up into multiple pages.

 ### **Skeleton**